finller/laravel-mangopay/README.md

     use HasMangopayUser;

     protected function mangopayUserIsLegal(){
-        return true; //or use some logic to dertimine the value };
+        return true; //or use some logic to determine the value };
 }
 ```